Lake Bob Sandlin State Park

-Lake Bob Sandlin State Park is a state park in Titus County, Texas managed by the Texas Parks and Wildlife Department.
-The park covers 639.8 acres of land on the northern shore Lake Bob Sandlin about 10 miles southwest of Mount Pleasant.
+Lake Bob Sandlin State Park is a state park in Titus County, Texas, United States managed by the Texas Parks and Wildlife Department.
+The park covers 639.8 acre of land on the northern shore Lake Bob Sandlin about 10 miles southwest of Mount Pleasant.

 History

 The land in the area was occupied by the Caddo people until the mid-1800s.
 Fort Sherman, a Republic of Texas stockade, was established by 1838, and eventually the land was used for farming and ranching by settlers, until it was acquired by Texas Parks and Wildlife Department in 1978.

 Lake Bob Sandlin is located on Big Cypress Creek.
 It was impounded in 1977 with the construction of the Fort Sherman Dam.
 Lake Bob Sandlin is named after Bob Sandlin, a major proponent of the lake, who was a local businessman, civic leader, and president of Titus County Fresh Water Supply District No. 1.
 A formal dedication ceremony occurred on June 25, 1978.